jozzdart/terminice/terminice/README.md

 - **Easy to grow** - start with one prompt, then add menus, flows, tasks, config editors, or custom components.
 - **Unified by instance** - theme, display mode, fallback, terminal, and testing move together.
 - **Robust in real environments** - interactive locally, plain and predictable in CI, scripts, tests, and limited terminals.
+- **Documented in depth** - every component has a dedicated section with the details you need before using it in a real CLI.

 The goal is simple: make beautiful terminal UIs easy for anyone, while still giving serious CLI apps a centralized, consistent, fallback-safe, and testable system.